misiektoja/psn_monitor/docs/troubleshooting.md

 If a new terminal cannot find your saved settings, return to the directory used during setup or pass both `--config-file` and `--env-file` explicitly.
 Run `psn_monitor --doctor <psn_user_id>` to see which settings are loaded.

 ## Invalid saved settings and state

+If setup fails while saving, the configuration may already have changed.
+Correct the reported destination problem, rerun `--setup` with the same `--config-file` and `--env-file` paths then run `--doctor` before monitoring.
+The configuration backup restores non-secret settings only.

 Timing values must be finite and within the documented range.
 Normal startup checks effective timing settings before monitoring.
 A configuration syntax error reports its file, line number and parser message without echoing source text that may contain credentials.